ardata-fr/doconv/README.md

 # doconv

 The tool offers a set of functions for converting ‘Microsoft Word’ or ‘Microsoft PowerPoint’ documents to ‘PDF’ format and also for converting them to images in the form of thumbnails.
-In order to work, ‘LibreOffice’ must be installed on the machine and possibly ‘python’ and ‘Microsoft Word’.
+In order to work, the package will use ‘Microsoft Word’, ‘Microsoft PowerPoint’, if they are not available program ‘LibreOffice’ can be used.

 <!-- badges: start -->